Overview

 Challenges included:

-• Software for mobile and desktop must work large school districts, small schools and various room types
+• Scaling software to adapt seamlessly for large school districts, small schools and various room types

-• Integration with building systems (HVAC, BMS) for automated response
+• Integrating with building systems (HVAC, BMS) for automated building response to CO2 levels

-• Visual design must work even for users unfamiliar with technical measurements
+• Creating data visualizations for users unfamiliar with technical metrics

 Research & Discovery